Five Easy Steps to Build Credit

 Secured credit cards work like traditional cards, with one key difference: the cardholder must deposit money with the issuer as a guarantee against the card’s use.
 This deposit allows lenders to provide cards to those whose credit would otherwise make them ineligible.

 For example, if you have a $500 secured credit card, then you must put down a deposit of $500 to use it.
+Use only 10% of your available credit limit, example $500 limit use only $50 a month and pay it off for maximum credit boost.

 Step 5: Use Your Lines of Credit Responsibly